ecrosstexas/ecrosstexas.com-excellent/src/notes/books/Five Lies of Our Anti-Christian Age.md

 ## Notes:

-In all the interviews with Rosaria I've seen, she says this book is geared towards "moms and grandmas", but the truths are applicable to everyone.
+In all the interviews with Rosaria I've seen, she says this book is geared towards "moms and grandmas," but the truths are applicable to everyone.

 ### 3 Reasons